First Luther cabinet: Security policy and the Locarno Treaties

 In December 1924, at a meeting with French Prime Minister Édouard Herriot, British Foreign Secretary Austen Chamberlain expressed support for a separate treaty between France and Britain, outside of the wider European collective security arrangement that was sought by the League of Nations.
-Another problem from the German point of view was the decision by the Council of the League that after the end of military occupation of a territory (according to Article 213), the Council would be allowed to retain permanent observation institutions in the demilitarized zone.
+Another problem from the German point of view was the decision by the Council of the League that, after the end of the military occupation of a territory (according to Article 213), the Council would be allowed to retain permanent observation institutions in the demilitarised zone.
 France was eager to pursue this and argued for its implementation in the Rhineland.
 The northern Rhineland zone was due to be vacated by the Allies on 10 January 1925.
 They refused to do so and on 5 January justified their decision in a note with vague references to German "breaches of the disarmament clauses of the Treaty of Versailles".
 Further instructions to Germany as to what was expected in terms of additional disarmament would follow.

 As a result, Germany was forced to abandon its previous wait-and-see stance.
 It presented a secret memorandum on 20 January to Britain and on 9 February to France, suggesting a non-aggression pact between all countries "interested in the Rhine".
-It also offered a guarantee of the "current status on the Rhine" (i.e. the German-French and German-Belgian borders) and the signing of arbitration agreements with all interested parties.
+It also offered a guarantee of the "current status on the Rhine" (i.e., the German-French and German-Belgian borders) and the signing of arbitration agreements with all interested parties.
 Luther and Foreign Minister Gustav Stresemann informed the rest of the cabinet of the full details of the note only two months later.
 They anticipated strong opposition from the DNVP and feared that a domestic debate would both undermine the government's position in negotiations with the Allies and threaten the government's cohesion.

 During talks about the memorandum, Chamberlain demanded that Germany join the League with no conditions and as an equal partner.
-Although the German side agreed to a linkage between League membership and the security question, it stuck to its earlier position that as a disarmed and economically constrained country it would require a special dispensation from Article 16 of the Covenant of the League of Nations, which forced all members to treat war on any other member as an act of aggression and respond with sanctions.
+Although the German side agreed to a linkage between League membership and the security question, it stuck to its earlier position that as a disarmed and economically constrained country, it would require a special dispensation from Article 16 of the Covenant of the League of Nations, which forced all members to treat war on any other member as an act of aggression and respond with sanctions.
 More seriously, Chamberlain tried to win a German agreement that under no circumstances would they try to change the status quo on the German-Polish border through military means and accept it as permanent in the same way as the French-German border.
 This was steadfastly opposed in Berlin, where the cabinet insisted on leeway to change the border by peaceful means and saw the arbitration agreement proposed in the memorandum as sufficient.